North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- North Carolina and its opponents have scored at least 69.5 points -- this matchup's point total -- just two times this year.
+- North Carolina has combined with its opponents to score more than 70.5 points only two times this season.

-- Tar Heels games have an average total of 65.8 points this season, 3.7 fewer than Saturday's over/under.
+- The average total in Tar Heels games this season is 65.8, 4.7 points fewer than Saturday's over/under of 70.5 .

 North Carolina Stats and Trends

-- So far this year North Carolina has two wins against the spread.
+- North Carolina has two wins against the spread in four games this year.

 - The Tar Heels covered the spread in their only game when favored by 18 points or more.

-- North Carolina's games this year have gone over the total in three out of four opportunities (75%).
+- North Carolina's games this year have hit the over on three of four set point totals (75%).

-- North Carolina is 2-0 against the spread and 2-0 overall this season when the team puts up more than 26 points.
+- When North Carolina scores more than 26 points, it is 2-0 against the spread and 2-0 overall.

-- North Carolina is 2-0 against the spread and 2-0 overall when the team churns out more than 419.8 yards.
+- In games that North Carolina piles up more than 419.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Tar Heels have turned the ball over eight times this season, one more turnover than the Blue Devils have forced (7).
+- The Tar Heels have turned the ball over one more time (8 total) than the Blue Devils have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.